tombensariworkshop-web/woodworking-knowledge/veneering.md

 ## Veneering in tambour construction

-At Bensari Workshop, veneering plays a critical role in tambour construction.
+At Bensari Workshop, veneering is fundamental in tambour construction.

-Tambour elements are made from veneered plywood and rely on balanced structures to maintain flexibility and precision.
+Tambour elements are made from veneered plywood and rely on balanced structures.

-More about tambour construction:
+More about tambour:
 [Tambour in woodworking](./tambour.md)

-The specific role of backing veneers in tambour:
+Supporting system:
 [How backing veneers stabilize tambour elements](./how-backing-veneers-stabilize-tambour-elements.md)

 ## Technique and process

-Traditional veneering techniques involve precise control over:
+Traditional veneering techniques require control over:

 - material preparation
 - glue behavior